 3D Printing Test – Ctrl V Test File

 As each 3D printer is different it may take a few attempts to get your print right.
-Changing particular slicer settings and trying again and again will eventually result in tuning your printer correctly.
+Changing particular slicer settings and trying, again and again, will eventually result in tuning your printer correctly.
 The picture above demonstrates how wrong it can come out in the very beginning.
 Lower temperature and printing speed can help with bridges and tricky corners.
 More details can be achieved with layer height at 0.1 mm.

 3D Printing Test – Stringing

 As it is shown in the picture below (Red) there is a lot of stringing.
 A big part in this is played by retraction settings.
 Later we changed retraction speed to 60 mm/s.
-Also Z hop when retracting was changed to 0.075 mm which is recommended for Delta 3D printers.
+Also, Z hop when retracting was changed to 0.075 mm which is recommended for Delta 3D printers.
 High temperature can also add to stringing.
 It is best to print at lower temperature to allow filament to cool down.
 PLA at 180 C should be the most suitable for this type of 3D printing test.

 Another setting to mind is travel speed.
-By default it can be set at 150 mm/s in your slicer.
+By default, it can be set at 150 mm/s in your slicer.
 It might help raising it to 250 mm/s.
 This way filament won’t be dragged along.
-Hopefully all the tips above will help you to set up your 3D printer correctly and avoid the stringing.
-However please keep in mind that you may have such filament in your hands that will make stringing worse than others.
-Click on picture to zoom
+Hopefully, all the tips above will help you to set up your 3D printer correctly and avoid the stringing.
+However, as we mentioned before, you may have such filament in your hands that will make stringing worse than others.

 Before trying to use wood filament we would recommend to become comfortable using PLA first and get to know your 3D printer well.
 As this filament may appear hard to handle.
 Read more about wood filament.

 Overall we showcased 4 different filament materials: PLA, PET, Wood, and ABS.
 Every time ctrlV test file had to be tuned in Cura slicer software according to manufacturers guidelines.
 Usually, it is the temperature we play with.